Skip to content

 • Remote and contract employees — staff working from home or under flexible arrangements remain fully subject to training requirements

 Business associates — third-party vendors with access to PHI — carry their own training obligations under the Security Rule and their BAAs.
 Covered entities should contractually verify that business associates maintain training programs.
-Our HIPAA compliance checklist for small practices includes a business associate oversight section with audit questions you can send directly to vendors.
+If you operate a dental practice or specialty clinic, see our resource on HIPAA for dental offices for documentation specifics tailored to smaller clinical settings.

 Required HIPAA Training Topics by Role